elfjes/gimme-that/docs/rationale.rst

 our factory functions.
 During our tests we still need to mock them out for all classes that use the helpers.
 We can make it a bit more generic and create an entity that we can ask for objects of any type, and it should give us an instance of whatever we ask for.
-Congratulations, we have now developed a Service Locator.
+Congratulations, we have now developed a Service Locator, or Inversion of Control (IoC) container.
 A very simple implementation is given below:

 .. code-block:: python